kaluramkhorwal3/SpyKalu/README.md

 ## Thanks
- - Inspiration for the project and the basic building blocks for the Android App are based off [L3MON](https://github.com/D3VL/L3MON)
+ - Inspiration for the project and the basic building blocks for the Android App are based off [KALU]( https://github.com/kaluramkhorwal3)

 ## Disclaimer